zX3no/zX3no/Writing/Post Processing Sucks.md

 # Post-Processing Sucks

-I want to preface this by saying not all post processing is bad, some effects are extremely important, however these need to be configured correctly otherwise it can be quite catastrophic.
+I want to preface this by saying not all post-processing is bad, some effects are important, but require carefully use.

-This documents will be some basic guidelines to using post processing while developing your game.
+This documents includes some guidelines when using post-processing in a game development setting.

 [put TLDR table here]